Structural Liveness of Conservative Petri Nets: -hardness (a counterpart of Theorem )

-\paragraph{Remark.} It is obvious that \ppnets are indeed a subclass of $1$-conservative nets; they model the \emph{population protocols} introduced in~\cite{DBLP:journals/dc/AngluinADFP06}.
-In these protocols, an arbitrary number of pairwise indistinguishable finite-state agents interact in pairs; here a configuration is a function that assigns to each state $q$ the number of agents currently in this state.
-When two agents, in states $q_1$ and $q_2$, interact, they change their states to $q_3$ and $q_4$, according to a~transition function; the states $q_1,q_2,q_3,q_4$ are not necessarily pairwise distinct.
-In \cite{DBLP:journals/fuin/JancarV22}, the structural liveness was studied for \emph{immediate observation nets}, which is a subclass of PP-nets modelling \emph{immediate observation protocols} introduced in \cite{DBLP:journals/dc/AngluinAER07}, and for their generalized variants; these classes of nets were introduced and studied in~\cite{DBLP:conf/apn/EsparzaRW19,DBLP:conf/rp/RaskinW20,DBLP:conf/concur/RaskinWE20,DBLP:phd/dnb/Weil-Kennedy23}.
-The structural liveness problem for these classes was shown to be \PSPACE-complete \cite{DBLP:journals/fuin/JancarV22}; Theorem~\ref{thm:lowerbound} thus shows that the problem for the class of PP-nets is substantially harder, even when restricted to ordinary and (structurally) reversible PP-nets.
+\begin{rem} It is evident that \ppnets are indeed a subclass of $1$-conservative nets; they model the \emph{population protocols} introduced in~\cite{DBLP:journals/dc/AngluinADFP06}.
+In these protocols, an arbitrary number of pairwise indistinguishable finite-state agents interact in pairs.
+Here, a marking is a function that assigns to each state $q$ the number of agents currently in that state.
+When two agents in states $q_1$ and $q_2$ interact, they change their states to $q_3$ and $q_4$, according to a~transition function; the states $q_1,q_2,q_3,q_4$ are not necessarily pairwise distinct.
+In \cite{DBLP:journals/fuin/JancarV22}, the structural liveness was studied for \emph{immediate observation nets}.
+This is a subclass of PP-nets modelling \emph{immediate observation protocols} introduced in \cite{DBLP:journals/dc/AngluinAER07}, and for their generalised variants; these classes of nets were introduced and studied in~\cite{DBLP:conf/apn/EsparzaRW19,DBLP:conf/rp/RaskinW20,DBLP:conf/concur/RaskinWE20,DBLP:phd/dnb/Weil-Kennedy23}.
+The structural liveness problem for these classes was shown to be \PSPACE-complete \cite{DBLP:journals/fuin/JancarV22}; Theorem~\ref{thm:lowerbound} thus demonstrates that the problem for the class of PP-nets is substantially harder, even when restricted to ordinary and (structurally) reversible PP-nets. \end{rem}